 MSM for bowels: regarding constipation, MSM helps to normalize bowel function (24).

 MSM for urinary tract problems: MSM is a treatment for interstitial cystisis, of which most sufferers (up to 90 percent) are female aged 40 to 60.
 This condition involves feelings of pressure or pain in the bladder (urethral) syndrome (24).
 MSM takes longer to work, up to several months, but in 80% of cases improvement is reported.
+One study reported that MSM helps four out of six people suffering from the pain and pressure felt in the bladder and pelvic floor, symptoms of interstitial cystitis (12).

 Interstitial cyctisis or IC which may be the result of illness/infection related damage to the bladder’s inner lining (glycosaminoglycan, or GAG).
 It may also be due to an overgrowth of yeast (26).